 Are Sheepadoodles Low Energy?

-If you can’t commit to two hours a day, or cannot afford daily daycare, I do not recommend getting a Sheepadoodle.
+If you can’t commit to two hours a day, or cannot afford daily daycare, a Sheepadoodle is not the right dog for you.

 Sheepadoodle Health Concerns

 When buying a Sheepadoodle, it’s essential to find a reputable breeder to decrease the chance of any health issues.

 Sheepadoodles can potentially inherit any of the health issues from either parent and can suffer from: